 New York City.
+NYC.
 The Statue of Liberty glistens in its harbor.
 The ultimate symbol of what this country stands for.
 Ellis Island is just a stone’s throw away – the gateway to America.
 The Freedom Tower, the Empire State Building, the hustle and bustle of busy, free New Yorkers and visitors from around the world.
 It’s the last place you would expect censorship.
 But that’s just what we got this past year when the New York City Department of Health & Mental Hygiene (DOHMH) decided to pull its Birth Index books that were on loan to the New York Public Library (NYPL) in order to keep the public from viewing their contents.

 Genealogists lost a valuable resource that day.
 Adoptees who were born in New York City lost even more.
 The Birth Index books contain information that may be key to their identities, something that most people take for granted, but what many adoptees yearn for and live painfully without.
 When I found my given name listed in the 1971 book a few years ago, I felt a sense of joy.
 There it was – a record of my truth.